SAP-samples/teched2021-ISP260/README.md

-# ISP260 - Get Hands-On Experience with SAP Upscale Commerce
+# ISP260 - Get Experience with SAP Upscale Commerce

 ## Description

-This repository contains the material for the SAP TechEd 2021 session called ISP260 - Get Hands-On Experience with SAP Upscale Commerce.
+This repository contains the material for the SAP TechEd 2021 session called ISP260 - Get Experience with SAP Upscale Commerce.

 ## Overview

-Explore the power & capabilities of SAP Upscale’s Extensibility Framework with a step by step walk through of live storefront extensions.
-Extension examples will show how to customize the styling of a PWA storefront, building & embedding custom components, and using Upscale micro-service APIs.
-Participants will be supplied with pre-built samples that illustrate how SAP Upscale Commerce can be extended.
+View the power & capabilities of SAP Upscale’s Extensibility Framework with a step by step demo of storefront extensions.
+Extensions will show how to customize the styling of a PWA storefront, building & embedding custom components, and using Upscale micro-service APIs.

 ## Requirements